Inside the Star

 They called this place the Ledger, because of course they did.
 Every species eventually reinvented bureaucracy.
 Some did it with paper.
 Some did it with song.

-A long-lit spoke, its chord old and calm.
+A long lit spoke, its chord old and calm.

-New-made.
+New made.
 Welcome.
 The Release comes.
 Choose your vector.
-Choose your kin-bundle.
+Choose your kin bundle.
 Be carried outward and wait for new fire.

-ZiggyBoot bowed with his field because it was expected.
+Ziggaboot bowed with his field because it was expected.

 "I'm choosing inward," he said.